cmusatyalab/elijah-cloudlet/README.md

 Before You Start
 --------------------------
-Please take a look at below two papers if you want to understand our work better.
+Please take a look at following two papers to understand our work better.

 1. [The Case for VM-based Cloudlets in Mobile Computing](http://www.cs.cmu.edu/~satya/docdir/satya-ieeepvc-cloudlets-2009.pdf):